Gowtham58/Classification_with_different_models/README.md

 # Classification_with_Different_ML_models
 ## PROBLEM STATEMENT:
-To classify the three different classes of iris flowers from the given dataset
+To classify the three different classes of iris flowers from the given IRIS dataset

 ## DATA_SET USED:
 >[IRIS_DATASET](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/)